Almaden Quicksilver County Park

 Featuring the New Almaden and Mine Hill Trail Loop

-Located in the hills above suburban Almaden Valley, Almaden Quicksilver is a very scenic park with a nice blend of oak woodland and open meadows.
-The northern part of the park feels more suburban, while the southern part is more rugged and a little more remote.
+Located in the high hills above suburban Almaden Valley, Almaden Quicksilver is a very scenic park with a nice blend of oak woodland and open meadows.
+The northern part of the park has a suburban feel, while the southern part is more rugged and a little more remote.

 Even more than other local parks, Almaden Quicksilver is at its best in the spring, when its grassy meadows are green and the oaks are just leafing out.
 In summer, the park seems a bit parched and the long, steep grades in the southern part of the park get very hot.

-The park is very popular, especially the McAbee Road trailhead; on nice weekends the suburban roads around the trailhead are lined with cars, and near the entrance you might encounter two or three groups of people per minute.
+The park is very popular, especially the McAbee Road trailhead; on nice weekends the suburban roads around the trailhead are lined with cars, and near the entrance you might encounter three or four groups of people per minute.
 Most people don't go far into the park, though; the short Senador–Guadalupe and Guadalupe–Mine Hill loops are the most popular.
-The trails further into the park, which are actually much more scenic, are mostly used by mountain bikers.
+The trails further into the park, which are actually much more scenic, are mostly used by joggers and mountain bikers.

-The recommended hike starts with a pleasant stroll through attractive woods.
-You then leave the woods behind and return on an open, ridgetop dirt road with striking panoramic vistas of the green Santa Cruz Mountains and the Bay Area suburbs.
+The recommended route starts with a pleasant stroll through attractive woods, then returns on an open, ridgetop dirt road with striking panoramic vistas of the green Santa Cruz Mountains and the South Bay suburbs.
 The different kinds of scenery make for a varied and enjoyable hike.

 This loop in the northern part of the park includes one of the park's few singletrack trails and a long, easy descent with nice views on the Mine Hill Trail.

 Start at the McAbee Road trailhead.
-Turn left onto the Mine Hill Trail and left again onto the New Almaden Trail.
+Turn left onto the Mine Hill Trail, which climbs past attractive meadows.
+At the next intersection, turn left onto the singletrack New Almaden Trail.

 The New Almaden Trail is an especially enjoyable woodland walk.
-The trail dives into ravines deeply shaded by a dense bay laurel canopy, emerges into open fields with very nice views of rolling green hills and suburbs, and passes through sunny oak groves.
+The crowds drop away, as most visitors prefer to stick to the wide dirt roads.
+The trail dives into ravines deeply shaded by a dense bay laurel canopy and emerges into open fields with very nice views of rolling green hills and suburbs.
+It also passes through a few exceptionally attractive, open groves of blue oaks with a grassy lawn.
 From time to time traffic noise drifts up from the valley.

-The trail looks more or less level on a map, but in fact there's a lot of up-and-down that can be tiring.
-As an alternative, an unofficial trail lets you cut over to the much easier Randol Trail, which is a wide, level dirt road.
+Although the trail looks roughly level on the elevation profile, it actually has a lot of up-and-down that can be tiring.
+In addition, the trail can be narrow and there's a lot of poison oak overhanging the trail.
+As an alternative, an unofficial trail lets you cut over to the much easier Randol Trail, which is a wide and level but less interesting dirt road.

 Turn right at the Prospect #3 Trail, which climbs steeply through chaparral to the Randol Trail.
 Cross the Randol Trail and continue on the Prospect #3 trail, which climbs at a more moderate grade and switchbacks up to the Mine Hill Trail.
 The trail gets a little narrow and overgrown, with a bit of poison oak encroaching onto it.